braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/surveys/typeform.md

 In this step, you will transform the webhook payload that will be sent from Typeform to a JavaScript object return value.

-1. Send a request to your Data Transformation URL with a sample event payload of an Typeform event you intend to support.
-See [request body format](#request-body-format) for help formatting your request.
-2. Refresh your Data Transformation and make sure you can see the sample event payload in the **Webhook Details**.
+1. Refresh your Data Transformation and make sure you can see the Typeform test payload in the **Webhook Details**.
-3. Update your Data Transformation code to support your chosen Typeform events.
+2. Update your Data Transformation code to support your chosen Typeform events.
-4. Click **Validate** to return a preview of your code’s output and to check if it’s an acceptable `/users/track` request.
+3. Click **Validate** to return a preview of your code’s output and to check if it’s an acceptable `/users/track` request.
-5. Save and activate your Data Transformation.
+4. Save and activate your Data Transformation.

 ![]({% image_buster /assets/img/typeform/typeform_test_result.png %})